vanillaSlice/dawdle/README.md

 Make sure to add these to your `instance/config.py` file in order to run locally.

+If you have problems sending from your Gmail account then you may need to enable less secure apps.
+You can enable less secure apps by going [here](https://myaccount.google.com/lesssecureapps).

 ### Running With or Without Docker

 The app can be run [with Docker](#with-docker) or [without Docker](#without-docker).